 Babalon reminds us that all things are connected and that every aspect of life is divine.
-This is part of the reason she’s the patron deity of sex workers, since they have more exposure than most to the raunchy, filthy aspects of humanity.
 Her decree is to spill your blood in its entirety (figuratively speaking, of course) into her golden chalice, to mix with every other creation in the universe.
 In this way, you must accept the best of everything that has ever been created, along with the most vile and horrific.

 Babalon is often depicted as fertile or pregnant, and working with her can help you to birth new ideas or entirely reinvent yourself.
 Her position is unconditional acceptance.
 She calls you to accept every single experience that comes your way without any resistance.
 Embrace and love everything you see no matter what, without judgement.
 She is a reminder that existence is suffering, and to show compassion to others is to show compassion to yourself.

 While anyone can bring more of the essence of Babalon into their lives, She is a favorite deity of women, transgendered individuals, and those who are willing to look at the darkest parts of humanity.
 She reminds us to never turn a blind eye from something that you’re tempted to judge as ugly, disgusting, or evil, because they are part of existence and therefore part of you.

 Her essence as the divine feminine is much needed in these times where patriarchal systems threaten the safety, equity, and well-being of marginalized groups.
 Working with Babalon prepares you to be a vessel for inspiration and action towards your true will and creating a future of acceptance.